SwarmStorm/awesome/README.md

 *   [mansueli/Supa-Backup](https://github.com/mansueli/Supa-Backup) - Github Action for Supabase Backups

+*   [Alan-Rock-GS/GpuScript](https://github.com/Alan-Rock-GS/GpuScript) - GpuScript allows you to write C# programs that run at supercomputer speeds on a single GPU.
+Learn it in 30 minutes.
+Write & debug large and complex projects specifically designed to run on the GPU.

 *   [bobeff/open-source-games](https://github.com/bobeff/open-source-games) - A list of open source games.

 *   [matrix-org/matrix-spec-proposals](https://github.com/matrix-org/matrix-spec-proposals) - Proposals for changes to the matrix specification